c9s/App-I18N/README.md

 ## Description

-App::Po tries to provide a general po management script for all frameworks |
+App::Po borrows some good stuff from Jifty::I18N and tries to provide a general po management script for all frameworks | applications.
-applications.

 ## Usage